Patrick Reid Stewart

-Patrick Robert Reid Stewart, (Sim'oogit Saa-Bax) is a Canadian-born Nisga’a architect, designer and educator based in British Columbia.
+Patrick Robert Reid Stewart (Sim'oogit Ksi Bax̠hlkw) is a Canadian-born Nisga’a architect, designer and educator based in British Columbia.
 “Dr. Patrick Stewart, a citizen of the Nisga'a Nation in north-western British Columbia has been operating his architectural practice in Sto:lo territory near Chilliwack, B.C. since 1997.”
 Stewart is the first Aboriginal person in British Columbia to own and operate an architectural firm and consequently his works have a First Nations community development focus.
 He has chaired the Provincial Indigenous Homelessness Committee in BC since 2005, the Indigenous Task Force for the Royal Architectural Institute of Canada since 2016, and was the first Aboriginal president of an architectural association, the Architectural Institute of British Columbia 2005-2007.
 Stewart is also an adjunct professor of architecture at Laurentian University for the McEwen School of Architecture in Sudbury, Ontario.

 History

 Born in British Columbia, Stewart is part of the Nisga’a First Nation, and was “born homeless” as his mother was homeless at the time so was not allowed to take Patrick from the hospital.
 Stewart was in foster care from birth, and moved often while growing up.
 Through high school, Stewart's home life began to affect his studies, and he began missing classes.
 From a young age Stewart knew that he wanted to be involved in the architecture field, but did not think it possible based on his grades.
 After graduating high school, Stewart attended multiple universities, graduating from five different programs and obtaining his Ph.D. in 2015.
 Stewart is now an architect with over 50 completed architectural/planning/interiors projects and has been the head of multiple committees and organizations, such as the National Aboriginal Housing Association (2009) and Co-Chair of the Indigenous Peoples Work Programme for the Union of International Architects since 2022.
 His firm, Patrick Stewart Architect, has been operating since 1995, being the first Indigenous person to own and operate an architectural practice in British Columbia.